Sacroiliac Joint Dysfunction

 Soft tissue (muscle/ligament) release | Correction of any leg length discrepancy | Activity modification advice

 Ergonomic advice | A gradual return to activity program

 The recovery time for sacroiliac joint dysfunction may vary from patient to patient depending on compliance with Chiropractic Care.
-With ideal treatment, patients may be pain free in as little as several days, although typically this may take 2 – 3 weeks.
 It is important to note, however, that injured tissue takes approximately 6 weeks to restore the majority of its strength in ideal healing conditions.
 Care must therefore be taken when returning to activity during this period.